emilyrosenberg/worldviews/README.md

 ## Credits
 ### Content
-- The list of cities is from Google.
+- The list of most-visited cities is from Google.
+- Other content is either from the Moments walkthrough or written by me.
 ### Media
 - The profile images and post images are from [Unsplash](https://unsplash.com/).
 ### Thank you
-- This project was developed using the [Code Institute Moments walkthrough]().
-I used this tutorial as inspiration for the entire project.
+- This project was developed using the Code Institute Moments walkthrough and Django REST Framework walkthrough.
+I used these tutorials as inspiration for the entire project.
 - The project was also inspired by
 [Ronja Sjögren's Pet Palace PP5 project](https://github.com/Ajn0r/pet-palace).
 - More inspo came from [Sandra Bergstrom's Travel Tickr](https://github.com/SandraBergstrom/travel-tickr).
 - Inspiration for this readme came from [gStarhigh](https://github.com/gStarhigh/pro4).
 - An outline of the deployment instructions came from [Pedro Cristo](https://github.com/PedroCristo/portfolio_project_4/blob/main/README.md#frameworks---libraries---programs-used).
 - Thank you to the Code Institute tutors for their enthusiastic support with problem solving and squashing bugs.
-- Thank you to my Code Institute mentor.
+- Thank you to my Code Institute mentor, Martina Terlevic.
 - Thanks to my Code Institute cohort facilitator Kristyna, who is the best at pep talks.
 - And last but not least, thank you to my amazing student pals who have banded together to provide positivity and solutions in the tough times, and celebrations in the good ones.